 However, I would have preferred to see a new retro version of the Jolt.
 Or rather, a retro version of the pistol-sized Nerf blaster.
-Even though Nerf has released some seriously powerful blasters over the years, there is still a market for a small Nerf pistol, and it deserves its own unique identity.
+Even though Nerf has released some really powerful blasters over the years, there is still a market for a small Nerf pistol, and it deserves its own unique identity.

-A unique, retro-style Nerf pistol could’ve worked well in my opinion, as opposed to designing the MicroShots blasters as miniature versions of already existing guns.
-The miniature aspect doesn’t work for me, to be perfectly honest, but I do see how they can be collector items.
+In my opinion, a unique, retro-style Nerf pistol could’ve worked well, instead of designing the MicroShots blasters as miniature versions of existing guns.
+The miniature aspect is a bit tacky, but I can see how they can be collector items.